 A little more about me:

-I was born in Nice, France, lived in Virginia for a few years, then my family went back to Bordeaux, France where we moved about five times.
+I was born in Nice, France, lived in Virginia for a few years, then my family went back to Bordeaux, France where I finished school.
 My father is French and sings opera, my mom’s an American and a gifted learning teacher.

 I was an executive producer, reporter and news anchor for a TV station for four years, and I loved my job despite the crazy hours and high stress levels.
 (OK, it was a love-hate relationship some days.
 This work is not for the faint of heart, let me tell you…)

-I’ve been a contributor to the Mormon Women Project and Their Story is Our Story: Giving Voice to Refugees, causes that are near and dear to my heart.
+I’ve been a contributor to the Mormon Women Project and Their Story is Our Story: Giving Voice to Refugees, and a speaker at SALT LDS Retreat, causes and organizations that are near and dear to my heart.
 Check them out if you have a minute, you’ll come away uplifted and inspired.